Premium .com · Established 1996 · The unclaimed category

 ✦ The AI moat

-The AI layer ChatGPT structurally cannot replicate.
+The AI layer Duolingo structurally cannot replicate.

 ⏱ Adaptive Mastery AI